-On December 31, 2015, the Company amended the Operating Agreement with Atalanta Sosnoff and deconsolidated its assets and liabilities, accounting for its interest under the equity method of accounting from that date forward.
-At December 31, 2022, the Company's ownership interest in Atalanta Sosnoff was 49%.
-This investment resulted in earnings of \$2,319, \$2,300 and \$1,997 for the years ended December 31, 2022, 2021 and 2020, respectively, included within Income from Equity Method Investments on the Consolidated Statements of Operations.
+The Company has an investment accounted for under the equity method of accounting in Atalanta Sosnoff.
+At December 31, 2023, the Company's ownership interest in Atalanta Sosnoff was 49%.
+This investment resulted in earnings of \$1,903, \$2,319 and \$2,300 for the years ended December 31, 2023, 2022 and 2021, respectively, included within Income from Equity Method Investments on the Consolidated Statements of Operations.